SamuilNikolov/bandwidth-buddy/AI_INTEGRATION_EXPLANATION.md

 ### How Ollama Works

-**Important:** Ollama doesn't maintain "active" vs "standby" chats.
-Here's what actually happens:
+**Important:** Ollama does not maintain "active" vs "standby" chats.
+The following describes actual behavior:

 1. **Model is loaded once** in Ollama's memory (stays loaded)
 2. **Each HTTP request is independent** - you send complete message history
 3. **Ollama processes the request** and returns a response
 4. **No state is maintained** on Ollama's side between requests

-### If You Implemented Persistent Chats
+### Persistent Chat Implementation

-If you stored chat sessions in your Node.js app:
+If chat sessions are stored in the Node.js application:

 ```
 ┌─────────────────────────────────┐